aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-formatting/color-palette/_index.md

             // Accessing the "A1" cell from the worksheet const cell = worksheet.cells.get("A1");

-            // Adding some value to the "A1" cell cell.putValue("Hello Aspose!");
+            // Adding a value to the "A1" cell cell.putValue("Hello Aspose!");

-            // Defining new Style object
+            // Defining a new Style object
             const styleObject = workbook.createStyle();
             // Setting the Orchid (custom) color to the font styleObject.font.color = workbook.colors[55];